Knee replacement: Technology

 In recent years, there has been an increase in technology assistance with implantation of total knee replacements.
 Traditionally, knee replacements were performed using mechanical jigs, not unlike those used in carpentry.
 These mechanical jigs rely on vision and human judgment.
 Using computer assistance to provide navigation, navigated knee replacements provide assistance in more accurate placement of implanted knee replacements based on mechanical axis.
 While these implants are placed more accurately, there has not been much improvement in long-term outcomes.
 Similarly, sensor-based guidance provides accurate feedback to demonstrate soft-tissue tension to assist in guidance of insertion of knee replacements.
 Robotic-assisted knee replacements take into account both mechanical axis and soft-tissue balancing in order to assist the surgeon in placement of a knee replacement.
 Short-term outcomes of robotic-assisted knee replacements are promising.

+Augmented reality-assisted surgery

+Augmented reality (AR) navigation has been introduced as an intraoperative guidance technology in total knee arthroplasty (TKA).
+AR systems project preoperative planning data directly into the surgeon's field of view, enabling real-time guidance on bone cut orientations and component positioning.
+Approaches vary across platforms: some systems require CT-based preoperative 3D planning combined with smart glasses and a compact tracking system, while others operate without additional preoperative imaging and guide the distal femoral and proximal tibial cutting guides intraoperatively.
+Some systems additionally provide real-time soft tissue assessment, enabling the surgeon to tailor implant positioning to each patient's individual anatomy.
+Early clinical studies have reported high accuracy in replicating planned bone resections and significant improvements in patient-reported outcomes at short-term follow-up.

+In 2020, the first knee replacement surgeries assisted by augmented reality were performed to enhance precision and accuracy in bone cuts and implant placement.

 Post-operative pain control

 The regional analgesia techniques (neuraxial anesthesia or continuous femoral nerve block or adductor canal block) are used most commonly.
 Local anesthesia infiltration in the pericapsular area using liposomal bupivacaine provides good analgesia in the post-operative period without increasing the risk for instability or nerve injury.
 Some benefits in femoral nerve blocks are a reduction in morphine consumption and a decrease in pain intensity.
 A combined approach of local infiltration analgesia and femoral nerve block to achieve multimodal analgesia is common.